Kevin Weeks: Mob boss

-Weeks also remained in frequent touch with Bulger, with whom he had several clandestine meetings in New York City and Chicago.
+Bulger became a fugitive after he was indicted on racketeering charges in January 1995, and Weeks subsequently acted as "operational chief" of the Winter Hill Gang, taking orders from Bulger via frequent telephone calls.
+Weeks funded Bulger by funnelling thousands of dollars into his bank account.
+Weeks also had several clandestine meetings in New York City and Chicago.

 In 1997, shortly after The Boston Globe disclosed that Bulger and Flemmi had been informants, Weeks met with retired agent John Connolly (later sentenced to 40 years in prison), who showed him a photocopy of Bulger's FBI informant file.
 In order to explain Bulger and Flemmi's status as informants, Connolly said, "The Mafia was going against Jimmy and Stevie, so Jimmy and Stevie went against them."
 According to Weeks:

 As I read over the files at the Top of the Hub that night, Connolly kept telling me that 90 percent of the information in the files came from Stevie.
 Certainly Jimmy hadn't been around the Mafia the way Stevie had.
 But, Connolly told me, he had to put Jimmy's name on the files to keep his file active.
 As long as Jimmy was an active informant, Connolly said, he could justify meeting with Jimmy and giving him valuable information.
 Even after he retired, Connolly still had friends in the FBI, and he and Jimmy kept meeting to let each other know what was going on.
 I listened to all that, but now I understood that even though he was retired, Connolly was still getting information, as well as money, from Jimmy.
 As I continued to read, I could see that a lot of the reports were not just against the Italians.
 There were more and more names of Polish and Irish guys, of people we had done business with, of friends of mine.
 Whenever I came across the name of someone I knew, I would read exactly what it said about that person.
 I would see, over and over again, that some of these people had been arrested for crimes that were mentioned in these reports.
 It didn't take long for me to realize that it had been bullshit when Connolly told me that the files hadn't been disseminated, that they had been for his own personal use.
 He had been an employee of the FBI.
 He hadn't worked for himself.
 If there was some investigation going on and his supervisor said, 'Let me take a look at that,' what was Connolly going to do?
 He had to give it up.
 And he obviously had.
 I thought about what Jimmy had always said, 'You can lie to your wife and to your girlfriends, but not to your friends.
 Not to anyone we're in business with.'
 Maybe Jimmy and Stevie hadn't lied to me.
 But they sure hadn't been telling me everything.